Do I have to use the Coalition Application to apply to the University of South Carolina?

 Will the Coalition Application cost me any additional money?

-The research tools to learn more about Coalition member schools is free.
+The research tools to learn more about Coalition member schools are free.
 You will not be charged to set up a profile or to store your documents.
 However, you can expect to pay application fees to each institution to which you apply.
 If you qualify for an ACT or SAT application fee waiver, you may use it when applying to USC or simply pay the required application fee: $65 for domestic freshmen or $100 for international freshmen.

 Will this change any of the application deadlines?